-In-between you have the same machined aluminum materials for a gain switch (low and high), the usual and always well-made ALO Audio volume potentiometer knob right in the middle and slightly to either side of the know you have an array of LED lights.
+In-between you have the same machined aluminum materials for a gain switch (low and high), the usual and always well-made ALO Audio volume potentiometer knob right in the middle, and slightly to either side of the knowledge you have an array of LED lights.

-The one on the immediate right is the power on indicator in matching orange to the stock tubes glow and the group of 4 to the left indicates the sample rate the CDM DAC component is currently decoding at.
+The one on the immediate right is the ‘power on’ indicator in matching orange to the stock tubes glow and the group of 4 to the left indicates the sample rate the CDM DAC component is currently decoding at.

-- Red = 44.1 / 48kHz,
+Red = 44.1 / 48kHz,

-- Green = 88.2 / 96kHz,
+Green = 88.2 / 96kHz,

 Blue = 176.4 / 192kHz,

-- White = DSD64
+White = DSD64

 To the Rear